tranlyvu/clrs-implmentation-java/README.md

 2. In terminal 2, cd to ~/cloudnetmooc/minidc/controller

-Start Ryu: ryu-manager controller.py
+* Start Ryu: ryu-manager controller.py
-The default (naive) routing policy will be loaded automatically.
+* The default (naive) routing policy will be loaded automatically.

 3. Now that Ryu has started, press <enter> in terminal 1.

-A Chrome window will pop up.
+* A Chrome window will pop up.
 Press play to start the video.
-Observe the video quality is poor and plays only in low quality.
+* Observe the video quality is poor and plays only in low quality.
 The video may even pause to buffer.

 4. End the experiment:

-In terminal 1, type exit<enter> (do not Ctrl-c to exit; this will interrupt the teardown process).
+* In terminal 1, type exit<enter> (do not Ctrl-c to exit; this will interrupt the teardown process).
 If you accidentally Ctrl-c and interrupt the process, run sudo mn -c.
-In terminal 2, Ctrl-c to stop Ryu.
+* In terminal 2, Ctrl-c to stop Ryu.

 ---
-Part 2
+Traffic Monitor
 ---

 Now that we have seen the impact of poor routing policies on application performance, our next step as network operator will be to quantify the problem by implementing a bandwidth monitor.
 To do this, we will extend our Ryu controller application to collect bandwidth information from the switches.
 Ryu and SDN switches support port statistics requests.
 This allows the controller application to query switches about the number of bytes, packets, and errors for each port (physical or virtual) on the switch.